 My Childhood

-As a child, I loved to read so much that my mother often scolded me, saying, "You spend too much time with your nose in a book."
-Because my family owned few books, I made regular bus trips to the library to stock up on reading material.
+As a child, I loved to read so much that my mother often told me, "You spend too much time with your nose in a book."
+My family owned few books, so I visited the public library regularly to stock up on reading material.
 When I was ten, my father purchased a brand new twenty-volume World Book Encyclopedia.
 The encyclopedia became one of my most valued possessions.
 I still use it to help me remember what the world was like when I was ten years old.

 In junior high school, I began keeping a journal and writing poetry.
 The first piece of writing I ever had published was a poem called "My Sanctuary."
 It appeared in a book of creative writing by Chicago public school students.
 I also had an essay published in the local newspaper and one of my poems appeared in my high school yearbook.
 Here's a picture of me on my high school graduation day, with my brother and sister again.